bluenviron/mediamtx/.github/ISSUE_TEMPLATE/bug.md

 <!--
 To increase the chance of your issue getting fixed, open an issue FOR EACH problem.
 Please do not report multiple problems in a single issue, otherwise they'll probably never get ALL fixed.

+Please include all sections of this template into your issue, or it will be automatically closed.
 -->

 ## Which version are you using?